John Monteith (Wisconsin politician): Personal life and family

 John Monteith was the fourth son of Andrew Monteith and his wife Isabelle (née Henry).
 John Monteith's parents and siblings also emigrated to the United States and lived out their lives in Grant County.
-His younger brother, Samuel, served alongside him in the 7th Wisconsin Infantry and died at Antietam.
-His older brother, William, served as postmaster of Willet, Wisconsin.
+His younger brothers, Samuel and Robert, served alongside him in the 7th Wisconsin Infantry; Samuel died at Antietam.
+His elder brother, William, served as postmaster of Willet, Wisconsin.
 Several nephews also served in local office in Grant County.

 John Monteith married Elizabeth Dinsdale in 1866.
 They had four children together, though one child died in infancy.

 In 1896, John Monteith moved to Linden, Wisconsin, to maintain the home of his wife's uncle, Reverend Matthew Dinsdale.
 They returned to Grant County in the Spring of 1900, moving to a new home in the unincorporated community of Preston.
 He suffered a steady decline in health and was largely confined to his bed from October 1900 until his death on January 16, 1901.